avawillis-kai/DIY-matrix-wallpaper/proposal.md

 3. Be able to download it as an MP4 to use as a computer background

 ## Challenges
 While I'm going t be building off the particle rain that we have done previously, and I know how to build a gradient within the code, I have to figure out how to make it user friendly so that the user can navigate with set options and also download the mp4.
-I need to research how to create a menu for each step, how to create a color picker, and how to generate a downloadable mp4 at minimum
+I need to research how to create a menu for each step, how to create a color picker, and how to generate a downloadable mp4 at minimum.

 ## Outcomes